 UCLA routs San Diego 83-56 to win 4th in row; Juzang debuts

 The Bruins (4-1) have bounced back since a season-opening loss to San Diego State.
-They also got Johnny Juzang in the lineup for the first time.
-The Kentucky transfer from nearby Tarzana had been out with a stress reaction in his right foot.
-He scored 10 points in 19 minutes.
+Juzang’s presence gives them another scorer.

-Tyger Campbell had 12 points, five rebounds, five assists and no turnovers for the Bruins.
-Chris Smith added 12 points and eight rebounds despite four fouls.
+“He’s such a weapon with his ability to put it in the basket, so it opens up the floor for a Chris Smith or Jaime to score,” UCLA coach Mick Cronin said.
+“You have to guard him at all times; he’s a tremendous offensive weapon.”

 Joey Calcaterra scored 18 points to lead the Toreros.
 Frankie Hughes added 10 points.
 Yauhen Massalski tied his career high with 14 rebounds.